karuppiah7890/conferences/README.md

 # Conferences

 This repo is where I note down everything I have on conferences and all my CFPs!
+If you want to look at my talk videos and resources for my talks in meetups, conferences or anything, checkout https://github.com/karuppiah7890/talks

 This list is highly for me and my career.
 So, it's based on my interests and the fields that I work in and the technologies that I use.